BalajiLB/TerraOps/Terraform/Data-types/list-advance.md

 # Experimenting with List Data Types in Terraform

-This example shows, in simple English, how to use **list** data types in Terraform to create several AWS EC2 instances.
+This example shows, how to use **list** data types in Terraform to create several AWS EC2 instances.
 Each instance will have a different type and a tag for its environment.

 ## Scenario